Home Category

 That’s right – there are even ways to make your barn ceiling a celebration of nature.
 Choosing a tin tile like this one, which offers a mirrored oak leaf pattern, will lay the foundation for bringing in other nature-based details to the space.
 Plus, the pattern’s subtle yet whimsical design is charmingly reminiscent of a butterfly, presenting a unique way to bring the outdoors inside.

-Now that you’ve nailed the ceiling design, it’s time to move on to another feature that will really bring your barndominium to life.
+Now that you’ve nailed the barn tin ceiling design, it’s time to move on to another feature that will really bring your barndominium to life.
 Check out these stunning fireplace trends to light up your barn’s living space.